jup-ag/space-station/labs/2-perpetual-exchange/4-how-it-works.md

 less than 0.5% of the position size are automatically closed.

 Extra fund from position closure will be returned to the trader automatically.

+### Oracle

+For the product to work, we depend on Pyth oracles on the trading prices.
+There are two types of oracles by Pyth that we are using, the `mainnet-beta` oracles and the `pythnet` oracles.
+For example, you can check out the SOL/USD mainnet-beta oracle [here](https://pyth.network/price-feeds/crypto-sol-usd?cluster=solana-mainnet-beta) and the SOL/USD pythnet oracle [here](https://pyth.network/price-feeds/crypto-sol-usd?cluster=pythnet).

+For any positions, we first use the price reported by the `mainnet-beta` oracle first, from time to time, if the `mainnet-beta` oracle is behind or stale, we will use the `pythnet` oracle as the backup oracle.